throoze/documentcloud/README.md

 DocumentCloud RubyGem
 =====================

-Rubygem for interacting with the DocumentCloud API
+Rubygem for interacting with the DocumentCloud API.

 ## Usage